harrybiddle/harrybiddle.com/src/routes/ynab/README.md

  | sankey_category   | enum       | ....   | |
  | monthstamp        | integer    |        | |

+### Change to split activity and budget

+The Budget component needs:

+ - a list of monthly categories with the budget & activity, divided into flexible & scheduled only need the information for the latest month
+ - a list of yearly categories with the budget & activity, divided into flexible & scheduled need the budgeted amount for the year plus the total spent this year so far
+ - note: both only from_savings=False

+The History component needs:

+ - a list of monthly categories, one for each month with the activity also whether to show or hide by default (i.e. from_savings or not)
+ - a list of yearly categories, one for each month with the activity that month
+ - a map of yearly categories to the budget for the current year

 ## To-do's

 - Font size and scale is a mess!